MiraldiLab/maxATAC/docs/readme/normalize.md

 chr1, chr2, chr3, chr4, chr5, chr6, chr7, chr8, chr9, chr10, chr11, chr12, chr13, chr14, chr15, chr16, chr17, chr18, chr19, chr20, chr21, chr22
 ```

-Note: this argument MUST be specified in conjunction with `--genome` and `--chrom_sizes` if the input BAM file was aligned to a genome build other than hg38.
+Note: this argument MUST be specified in conjunction with `--genome` and `--chrom_sizes` if the input file was aligned to a genome build other than hg38.

 ### `--clip`